dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 # Kryptonite for humans

 In this post, we will stop and ponder over the question, "What is that makes us human, supposedly a complete being?".
-This
+Puzzling limitation of our mind: our excessive confidence in what we believe we know, and our apparent inability to acknowledge the full extent of our ignorance and the uncertainty of the world we live in.

 <p align="center">